tomasjezo/CTEQ2024-mc-tutorial/session1_examples.md

 # Session 1 Examples

-The purpose of this session is to introduce essential tools for making predictions at the Large Hadron Collider (LHC).
-Through a series of simple examples, you will learn the basics of Monte Carlo (MC) event generators, including how to generate events, store them, and analyse the results using a standard analysis toolchain.
-You will then apply this knowledge to explore some of the challenges that arise in the simulation of top quark pair production.

 We will start by generating events with `Pythia8`, and analysing them and comparing the results to experimental data using `Rivet3`.
 We will then improve our predictions by upgrading the hard scattering component with the help of `MG5_aMC@NLO`.
+We will go through the material together; the examples will be discussed first and then demonstrated.
+You're expected to try the examples right away, but don't worry if you fall behind.
+We've allocated plenty of time for everyone to work through the exercises in tomorrow's session.

 ## Event generation with `Pythia8`
 Let us start with a very simple example.
 Our goal is to generate some events, inspect them, and save them in a file on hard-drive.